bkkoech/Code-Skeletons/README.md

 # Code-Skeletons
-Repo for storing skeletons for different kinds of programming languages
+Repo for storing skeletons for different programming languages